cloudmesh-community/book/chapters/prg/python/cloudmesh/dict.md

 data.name
 ```

-This is espacially useful in if conditions as it may be easier to read and write
+This is especially useful in if conditions as it may be easier to read and write

 ```python
 if data.name is "Gregor":